winglang/docsite/blog/2024-02-09-private-api-gateway-aws.md

 └── package.json
 ```

-If we look at the `main.w` file, we'll see:
+If we look at the `main.w` file, we'll see a code template for a simple note-taking app:

 ```jsx
 bring cloud;